dd482IT/GameApiTutorial/GameStore.api/notes.md

                       - We are sending these new attributes to client which may break or reveal data to the client.
                       - Client should only recieve what was asked for

+## Database Connection String

+## Secrets Management
+1. Init Secret Manager
+2. User Secret ID should be listed in project file automatically

+# Entity Framework Core - Modify data using only C#
+1. Use database migrations
+2. Implement an entity framework
+3. Use database migrations
+4. Implement an Entity Framework repository
+5. Use the async programming model.

+The need for Object Relation Mapping
+    Web api is in C#, Sql only understands SQL.
+    C# needs to translate query so that SQL (T-SQL) can understand it.
+    This must run the SQL query and return the rows so that C# can use it This muse be optimized for good performance.
+    Need to manually keep C# model models in sync with DB tables

+What is O/RM?
+    Objects to represent (games, users etc).
+O/RM allows for the translation between objects in C# and the databases that store the data of those objects.
+    This is Entity Framework Core - a lightweight extensible open source and cross platform object relation mapper for .NET.

+    Benefits -
+        No need to become a master of SQL, minimal data access code (LINQ) Keep track of changes to objects
+        Tooling to keep C# models in sync with DB tables.
+        Multiple database solution support.

+    to create a Dbcontext class, make sure it inhereits from DbContext class DBcontext can act is a repository, so why do we need one defined (igames, inmems) We don't want to tie/inject the Dbcontext directly with apis instead of using the repository?
+       --> This is because the repository acts as an interface between the API and the database.
+       --> This means our endpoints would be coupled, if we want to move to NoSQL or we need to scale, we would need to make a lot of changes to the endpoints.